viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 This sends power commands to [motors](https://docs.viam.com/components/motor/) on the robot.

-Assumption: motors called "motor1" and "motor2" are configured on your robot on the Viam app.
+Assumption: Motors called "motor1" and "motor2" are configured on your robot on the Viam app.

 {{< tabs >}}
 {{% tab name="Python" %}}